 - The emotional and psychological effects of the injury

-Expert witness testimony, a thorough review and presentation of your medical records, and other documentation are just some of the types of evidence a slip and fall attorney in Peterborough can use to establish the value of your case.
+Expert witness testimony, a thorough review and presentation of your medical records, and other documentation are just some of the types of evidence a slip and fall lawyer in Peterborough can use to establish the value of your case.

 Time Constraints on Filing a Claim